-All because of coronavirus: the number of jobs in the US has declined - for the first time in 11 years
+All because of the coronavirus: the number of jobs in the United States fell - for the first time in 11 years

 The number of jobs in the United States in March 2020 was reduced by 701 thousand.
 The continuous growth of the labor market over the past ten years has stopped.
 And this is just the beginning of the storm caused by the coronavirus, which destroys the American economy and the labor market, writes USA Today.

-The unemployment rate jumped from a 50-year low of 3,5% to 4,4%, the highest level since August 2017, according to a March report by the US Department of Labor.
-According to TD Economics, this is the fastest rising unemployment rate for the month since January 1975.
+The unemployment rate jumped from a 50-year low of 3,5% to 4,4% - the highest level since August 2017, the US Department of Labor said in a March report.
+This is the fastest rise in unemployment in a month since January 1975, according to TD Economics.

 The report also cites employers in early March who raised concerns about the possible critical economic impact of the pandemic.
 And that was before nearly 10 million laid-off and unemployed Americans applied for unemployment benefits in the second half of March.
 The survey was conducted until March 14, before most states ordered the closure of non-essential businesses to support the country, such as restaurants, movie theaters, and most stores, leading to layoffs and rising unemployment.

-“It's awful, but unfortunately it's nothing compared to what is expected in April,” said Jan Shepherdson, chief economist at Pantheon Macroeconomics.
+“This is terrible, but unfortunately it is nothing compared to what is expected in April,” said Ian Shepherdson, chief economist at Pantheon Macroeconomics.

 The 701 job cuts were the highest since March 000, when 2009 people lost their jobs in a month, when the Great Recession began.
 After the end of this economic crisis, the US labor market grew steadily; job cuts in March 800 cut off the record 000-month growth series that began in October 2020.

-After the government reported large job losses on Friday, April 3, US stock indices collapsed.
-The market was also prompted by a decline in oil prices.
-The Dow Jones Industrial Average fell about 500 points, while the Standard & Poor's 500 index fell 2,2% at the start of trading on Friday afternoon.
+After the government announced large job losses on Friday, April 3, US stocks plunged.
+The decline in the market was also pushed by the decline in oil prices.
+The Dow Jones Industrial Average fell about 500 points, while the Standard & Poor's 500 fell 2,2% in early trading on Friday afternoon.